The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Conclusions

 \section{Conclusions}

-The evacuated solar collector is an important form of renewable heat generation system and understanding its performance and properties in terms of radiative heat transfer is crucial.
-This is especially true in the long term.
-We derived an expression for the radiative heat transfer, showing that the equations closer to reality are more complex when the transmission of the outer layer is accounted for.
-As a result, there may be an asymmetry in the cooling/ heating of the tube.
-For practical purposes, it sufficient to neglect the transmissivity of the layer and use the effective emissivity for calculating heat transfer.
-Using this approximation, the effective emissivity of the tube system and the emissivity of the coating was calculated.
-The experiment was found to adhere well to the theory excellently and hence produce an accurate result.
-Furthermore, the results showed that the tube maintained a stable vacuum after approximately 40 years of storage, and that the selective coating had undergone some degradation, but was still at a functional level.
-The amount of degradation found was slightly higher than what was obtained in previous accelerated aging studies.
-The evacuated tubes manufactured by the Nitto Khoki company were found to have good storage life with regards to their vacuum stability and selective coating.
+The evacuated solar collector is an important form of renewable heat generation device and understanding its performance and properties in terms of radiative heat transfer is crucial.
+Our experimental results showed that the Nitto Kohki tube maintained a stable vacuum after approximately 40 years of storage, and that although the selective coating had undergone minor degradation, the degradation was only slightly higher than obtained in previous accelerated aging studies.
+We have derived an expression for the radiative heat transfer in this coaxial geometry, showing that the equations need to be modified when the transmission of the outer layer is accounted for.
+As a result, there is an inherent asymmetry in the cooling/heating of the tube.
+For low-temperature applications below the boiling point, it is sufficient to neglect the transmissivity of the layer and use the effective emissivity for calculating heat transfer in the nominal operating temperature of the system.
+The experiment was found to adhere well to the effective emittance approximation.
+For high-temperature operation, greater than 200$^\circ$C, depending on the wall thickness the effect of the transmitting layer needs to be accounted for using the extended theory presented here since the spectral distribution of the emitted radiation will fall within the transmitting region of the glass.